Lou Pickney's Homepage

 In January 2001, I was brought in to interview with WTSP-TV (10 News) in Tampa.
 By happenstance I had booked a trip to New York City to visit my friend Brook, who was in law school at NYU, along with other friends there in the city.
 A gypsy cab driver found his mark in me when I arrived from Huntington (via Detroit); he ended up getting me for about $65 on a cab ride that should have been nearly half of that.
 Live and learn.

 I remember taking in NYC on my own during a day trip.
-I made it down near lower Manhattan, though as fate would have it, I didn't make it to the World Trade Center.
+I made it down near lower Manhattan, though as fate would have it I didn't make it to the World Trade Center.
 My friend Nimesh had worked in the WTC in the late 1990s, though he was no longer living in the New York City area by that point.
 I had hoped to see the Statue of Liberty, but that didn't happen, either.

 In a bizarre bit of travel booking, 10 News flew me in from NYC for the interview that day, and then that evening sent me back to Huntington.
 It was a whirlwind, interviewing and meeting the crew and then being shipped back to West Virginia later that day.

 Citing budgetary concerns, 10 News took their time before finally extend me a job offer in March 2001.
 I accepted, even though it wasn't for much more money than I was making in Huntington.
 My contract with WSAZ specifically allowed me an out if I received a producing job offer in a top 20 market, Nashville, or New Orleans.
 At age 23, my goal of producing in a top 20 had been achieved in less than two years.
-I turned 24 in August 2001, right around when I visited my friend Josh in Boston.
-Notable about that is that I almost missed my flight, getting on the plane mere seconds before they were going to close the door.
-There was no half-hour cut-off for checking my baggage, which also made it on cutting it very, very close.

 The big story of the morning was the visit of President George W. Bush to Sarasota, his forever memorable visit to Emma E. Booker elementary school.
 While Sarasota was to the south of Tampa/St. Pete, it was part of our coverage area and thus we covered it.
 When the President visits your area, it tends to be a big news story.

 They say 9/11/2001: never forget.
-Most people who lived through that awful day, will ever forget -- even if they want to do so.
+Most people who lived through that terrible day, will ever forget -- even if they want to do so.
 Some things are too profound, too all-encompassing, and too tragic, to ever escape the collective memory of those affected.

 2011 Commentary Section